We are doing science for policy

 These Energy Service Companies (ESCOs), differently from the traditional energy consultants or equipment suppliers can also finance or arrange financing for the operation and their remuneration is directly tied to the energy savings achieved.
-The JRC analyses their activities to provide accurate information to policy makers, experts and other interested parties.
+Therefore ESCOs accept some degree of risk for the achievement of improved energy efficiency in a user’s facility and have their payment for the services delivered based (either in whole or at least in part) on the achievement of those energy efficiency improvements.

 The three main characteristics of an ESCO are: